JohanVer/freicar_docs/docs/nodes/freicar_map.md

 Returns the 3D coordinates of the road sign.
 ___
 ### `bool Lane::IsOffroad()`
 There is a dummy lane in the structure with "?" as its uuid.
-Some agents report this as their current lane uuid to indicate, they're not close to any road.
+Some agents report this as their current lane uuid to indicate they're not close to any road.
 ### `std::vector<const Roadsign*> Lane::GetRoadSigns()`
 Returns a list of all road signs (by pointer).
 ### `bool Lane::HasRoadSign(std::string sign_name)`